 You or your authorized representative can file a written claim with the Plan Administrator at the address indicated in "General Information."
 Any claim must be filed with the Plan Administrator within one year after you knew or reasonably should have known of the principal facts upon which the claim is based.
-If the claim relates to a failure to implement your investment directions, the claim must be filed with the Plan Administrator within 30 days after you knew or reasonably should have known of the principal facts upon which the claim is based.
+If the claim relates to a failure to implement your investment directions, the claim must be filed with the Plan Administrator within 30 days after you knew or reasonably should have known of the principal facts upon which the claim filed with the Plan Administrator within 30 days after you knew or reasonably should have known of the principal facts upon which the claim is based.